fseoane/pulpo/README.md

 ## 1.Requirements
 Built on Rust

-It also requires "Ayatana AppIndicator3" and Gnome shell extension "AppIndicator and KStatusNotifierItem Support".
+It also requires "Ayatana AppIndicator3".

-The Gnome shell extension "AppIndicator and KStatusNotifierItem Support" can be installed from : https://extensions.gnome.org/extension/615/appindicator-support/

 ### 2.Installation